ricardoasmarques/ceph-dev-docker/README.md

     # docker stop ceph-dev

-## Multiple docker container
+### Multiple docker containers

-If you want to run multiple docker container, you just need to modify the previous `docker run` command with a different local ceph directory and replace `ceph-dev` with a new value.
+If you want to run multiple docker containers, you just need to modify the previous `docker run` command with a different local ceph directory and replace `ceph-dev` with a new value.